tldr;sf Not final now: Board hearings · vote Jul 28

 -31.99

-net city positions, a small dip.
-Most departments grow.
+net city positions, barely a dent.
+Most departments actually grow.

 Year two (FY2027-28)